 - strengthen policy capacity and build strong institutions

 - develop sectors which support growth such as infrastructure, energy, finance, education and healthcare

-As well as providing development assistance which is likely to contribute to a reduction in poverty in recipient countries, we expect these reforms to create opportunities for international business, including UK companies.
+As well as providing development assistance which is likely to contribute to a reduction in poverty in recipient countries, these reforms are set to create opportunities for international business, including UK companies.

 All projects and programmes comply with the International Development Act including the International Development (Gender Equality) Act 2014, meet the OECD Development Assistance Committee (DAC)’s criteria, are untied, and meet UK government transparency commitments on ODA spend.

 There is also a small non-ODA allocation through the Fund in order to support the government’s wider prosperity goals.